alfrepo/blog/content/docs/notes/article000066.md

 - Define most important approaches to adoption of "Agentic AI coding" in software writing organizations
 - Define the techniques to manage an army of AI agents and ensure secure and well maintained software
 - Define the techniques to do SECURE coding with AI
+- Concretely establishing "Claude Code" as the best model for coding

 ## Approaches to Adopting Agentic AI Coding